ThePhunny/waybackpack/README.md

 waybackpack http://www.dol.gov/ -d ~/Downloads/dol-wayback --no-assets
 ```

+When downloading assets, waybackpack will:
+1. Download all linked CSS, JavaScript, images, and other resources
+2. Fix references to the Wayback Machine in HTML and CSS files
+3. Process CSS files to resolve URLs within stylesheets
+4. Maintain directory structure similar to the original website

+This helps create a more complete local archive that can be viewed offline without the Wayback Machine's toolbar and with properly working styles and scripts.

 By default, waybackpack is now rate-limited to 14 requests per minute to be gentle on the Wayback Machine's servers.
 You can adjust this with the `--rate-limit` option:

 ```sh